girlscript/winter-of-contributing/C_CPP/Pointer and its types/Types of Pointers/Dangling_Pointer.md

 printf("%d", *pointer);

-//To avoid dangling pointer, we can assign NULL to the pointer now
+//To avoid a dangling pointer, we can assign NULL to the pointer now
 ```

 ### Output